rederikus/AllSky-Camera-Raspberry-Pi/README.md

 reboot

-Go to the Rarpberry Pi's IP address on you LAN with your browser.
+Go to the Raspberry Pi's IP address on you LAN with your browser.
 It wil take up to 2 minutes to produce and image in daytaime and up to 4 minutes at night.